Solana supports several different types of wallets that can be used to interface directly with the Solana command-line tools.

 A hardware wallet is a small handheld device that stores keypairs and provides some interface for signing transactions.

 A hardware wallet, such as the Ledger hardware wallet, offers a great blend of security and convenience for cryptocurrencies.
-It effectively automates the process of offline signing while retaining nearly all the convenience of an FS wallet.
+It effectively automates the process of offline signing while retaining nearly all the convenience of a file system wallet.